Vy-Organismo-comunitario/Soil-/README.md

 > + Kgs of Seeds
 > + [Basquets of Veggetables on Soil](https://www.instagram.com/p/Cmg3fVCOWPV/)
 > + Worked hours, Wallets to deposit (**All utilities Shared between the worked hours**) On Public XLS
+> + Soil coin created.
+> + long distance earns fiat to eth to soil and soil to wallets Smart contract

 ---